 Here is the command to check either a publisher is using Distributor or not.

-5).
-Subscriber This is the destination database where replication ends.
-A subscriber can subscribe for multiple publications from multiple publishers.
-A subscriber can send back the data to the publisher and publish data to other subscribers based on replication model and the design.
+This is the destination database where replication ends.
+A subscriber can subscribe to multiple publications from multiple publishers.
+A subscriber can send back the data to the publisher and publish data to other subscribers based on the replication model and the design.

 |Pull Subscriptions||Push Subscriptions|

 |This subscription is created at the Subscriber server.||This subscription is created at the Publisher server.|

 |In this subscription, the subscriber initiates the replication instead of a publisher.||In this subscription, the publisher is responsible for updating all changes to the subscriber.|